 Awards Announced: Early March

 This unique program pairs high school science teachers with a mentor doing cutting-edge research in an academic lab or a lab associated with another nonprofit institution.
 The Trust awards approximately 25 Partners in Science grants each year to fund these teacher-mentor research opportunities in the Pacific Northwest.
 Our goal is to help teachers bring knowledge from the research lab directly into the classroom to promote hands-on science education.
-After reading the program guidelines, the application form may be downloaded and returned with other required documents as a completed packet to firstname.lastname@example.org.
-As stated in the Guidelines, the completed application packet must be submitted by the Mentor’s institution.
+After reading the program Guidelines and the Instructions and Checklist, the research mentor or the high school teacher may begin the application process through the Grants Portal.
+As stated in the Guidelines, the completed application must be submitted by the mentor’s institution.

 Partners in Science work occurs over the course of two summers.
 After the first summer, partners develop a brief pictorial poster showing their research to date for presentation at the National Partners in Science conference.
 After the second year of work with their mentors, partners return to the conference to deliver an oral presentation on their progress.